-- 1. Looked After Children.
+- Looked After Children.
 Children in the care of a Local Authority or who have been previously and are now formally adopted or subject to a child arrangement order or special guardianship order.
 Children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted (see note 1). - 2.
 Children who will have a brother or sister on roll when they start school (see note 2). - 3.
-Children, or children whose parents are practising members of: - a) St John's Church, Frome then, - b) any Christian church (see note 3) - 4.
-Children whose parent or carer is a member of the school staff, employed by the governing body on a permanent contract for a minimum of two consecutive years as of the application closing date. - 5.
+Children whose parent or carer is a member of the school staff, employed by the governing body on a permanent contract for a minimum of two consecutive years as of the application closing date. - 4.
 Children living closest to the school.